 Diversified in other areas, Scott has served as Head of Marketing working directly for such concert artists as Frank Sinatra including his Duets CD, Cher, Liza Minnelli, Brandy, Diana Ross, Joan Rivers, Julio Iglesias, David Bowie, Natalie Cole including her Unforgettable CD, Steve & Eydie, Engelbert Humperdinck and Pat Benatar.
 He created and implemented the marketing campaigns for such Broadway shows as Barnum, Peter Brooks’ Carmen, State Fair, Betrayal, and the Danny Kaye Centennial Celebration plus numerous productions at Radio City Music Hall and Lincoln Center.

-Scott currently serves on the Board of Directors for the Actors Fund of America and the Tectonic Theatre Project.
+Scott currently serves on the Board of Directors for the Actors Fund of America.
 He has also served on the Board of Directors for Broadway Cares/Equity Fights AIDS, New Dramatists, the Bogart Children’s Cancer Foundation and Center Theatre Group (CTG).